-Since so many customer-specific applications were being run by one ASP, the ASPs couldn't provide much expertise in each application.
+Because so many customer-specific applications were being run by one ASP, the ASP model couldn't provide much expertise in each application.
 Customers still had to have in-house expertise to make sure the applications were behaving correctly, Kaplan says.

 The high cost of building and maintaining data centers and running customer-specific applications crippled many ASP ventures.
 For instance, a founding member of the ASP Industry Consortium, FutureLink Distribution Corp., couldn't make a profit and pulled out.
 Other shutdowns caused major concerns among customers, as did bankruptcy filings like that of ASP market leader USinternetworking.